Skip to main content

 Network

 If you haven’t already, you’ll quickly discover that one of the best ways to land a job (or an internship!) is through your connections.
 Think of the older adults in your life, like parents, teachers, administrators, coaches, grandparents, friends, and especially people with interests or careers that align with your future aspirations.
-Ask your network if they have or know of any internship opportunities, and even if they don’t right now, they’ll be likely to let you know when an opportunity does arise.
+Ask your network if they have or know of any internship opportunities, and even if they don’t right now, they’ll likely let you know when an opportunity does arise.

 Join LinkedIn